jozzzzep/VarEnc/README.md

 * Currnetly supports in C#
 * **int - long - float - double - decimal - string**.

- # [PRESS HERE TO ENTER THE WIKI]
+ # [CLICK HERE TO ENTER THE WIKI]

- [PRESS HERE TO ENTER THE WIKI]: https://github.com/JosepeDev/Variable-Encryption/wiki
+ [CLICK HERE TO ENTER THE WIKI]: https://github.com/JosepeDev/Variable-Encryption/wiki

 # New Encrypted Types
 * **EncFloat** - A type for containing a "Single" type (a float).